vladislavlobanov/my-electron-app/TestCases.md

 # Feature: Close my-electron-app
-## Scenario: User successfully launches the app
+## Scenario: User successfully closes the app
 **Given** the user has already opened the app
 **When** the user clicks the cross button at the top corner of the left side
 **Then** the user should see the app is closed successfully